Anson Phelps Stokes

 Anson Phelps Stokes (February 22, 1838 – June 28, 1913) was a wealthy American merchant, property developer, banker, genealogist and philanthropist.
-Born in New York City, he was the son of James Boulter Stokes and wife Caroline (nee Phelps).
+Born in New York City, he was the son of James Boulter Stokes and wife Caroline (née Phelps).
 His paternal grandfather was London merchant Thomas Stokes, one of the 13 founders of the London Missionary Society.
 His maternal grandfather, Anson Greene Phelps, was a New York merchant, born in Connecticut and descended from an old Connecticut family.

 Early life

 Stokes's early education was by tutors from the Union Theological Seminary who instructed him in mathematics, Latin and Greek.
 He then attended private schools in New York before joining the family business of Phelps, Dodge & Company in 1855 when he was 17.

 Career

 Phelps, Dodge & Co.

-Phelps, Dodge & Company was a mercantile establishment founded in 1834 by Anson‘s grandfather Phelps and his uncles, William Earl Dodge and Daniel James.
+Phelps, Dodge & Company was a mercantile establishment founded in 1834 by Anson's grandfather Phelps and his uncles, William Earl Dodge and Daniel James.
 Stokes’ father James was also a partner when 17 year-old Anson started with the company in 1855, having joined in 1847.
 The company began importing and trading in metal from England and exporting cotton in return, and eventually became a copper mining business.
 They also developed extensive interests in lumber, property and rail roads.

 In 1861, Stokes became a partner in the company but left in 1878 to begin a banking business with his father and his father-in-law, Isaac Newton Phelps.
 The bank named Phelps, Stokes & Company, was disbanded when Stokes's father died in 1881.
 Stokes was also suffering from an eyesight problem at this time that threatened his vision.
-Despite this he was appointed temporary administrator of his father’s estate.
+Despite this he was appointed temporary administrator of his father's estate.
 The will was contested by James Stokes's daughter, Dora (Stokes) Dale, and her husband Henry and the matter was not settled until 1888.